hughobrien/zfs-remote-mirror/README.md

 	hugh@local$ ~/backup.sh snapback

 Do this once a day, week, whenever and your backups will always be fresh.
 Remember that ZFS snapshots are cheap (use *'zfs list -t snapshot'* to admire them) so feel free to make many.
+You might even consider adding it to your crontab:

+	hugh@local$ crontab -e

+	59	17	*	*	*	~/backup.sh snapback

 Note that the way we send the snapshots will remove any data on the remote pool that isn't on the local pool - so don't store anything there manually.
 Store it in the local pool and let it propagate automatically.